iklevente-zz/ChromiumForWindows/README.md

 ## Plans:
 - Keep the project working as expected, if something would go wrong.
+- Material UI Installer
+- Ability to choose from the Chromium builds (eg.: ungoogled, raw build...)

  ## Big thanks to:
  - woolyss https://chromium.woolyss.com/ +rep 🍺